BIO-102 Biology of Human Disease3

 This course provides an overview of major topics in reproductive biology that include sex differentiation, male and female anatomy, environmental factors that influence reproduction, contraception, and the hormonal control of different stages of reproduction such as puberty (sexual maturation), reproductive cycles, pregnancy and childbirth.
 The course primarily focuses on human reproduction but other animal groups will be discussed when appropriate.
 NOTE: When the laboratory (BIO-109L)is offered with this course, it is a required corequisite course; the combination of the lecture and laboratory will fulfill the laboratory requirement of the human biology and natural science minors.

 This laboratory course may or may not be scheduled along with the BIO-109 lecture.
 When the laboratory is scheduled with the lecture, it is a required corequisite course.

 BIO-129 Murder, Medicine, & Magic3

 A study of ethnobotany - the uses people have made of plants.
 Topics include the uses of plants in various cultures for foods, fibers, shelter, beverages, medicines, rituals, and other ends.
 Emphasis will be placed on basic botanical principles (such as taxonomy, anatomy, evolution, chemistry), and the human needs (physiological, behavioral, cultural) that plants satisfy.
-When the laboratory is offered with the lecture, the laboratory is a required co-requisite course and the combination of the lecture and laboratory will count toward the natural science lab.
+NOTE: When the laboratory (BIO-129L) is offered with this course, it is a required corequisite; the combination of the lecture and laboratory will fulfill the laboratory requirement of the natural science minor.